 Saying the above another way: If as a cosmic-fact "Jesus Christ" is not an incarnated preexistent Personality of the Trinitarian-Godhead, but rather is a resurrected and exalted man which began existence at birth, then it should be possible for an honest person to translate the exact same Greek Text in a manner which is mono-theistic, as the Jewish scholars asserted.
 It should be possible to read the Greek Text, and stay consistent with the first and firmest tenet of the Hebrew Text, which is that "YHWH is 1".

 To try to get to the "Bottom Line" of this debate, this is the approach we have taken.
-Each of the English version proof-texts, supporting the concept that Jesus Christ was an incarnated preexistent God-entity, must be examined honestly, to determine if they could indeed be translated differently from the Greek.
-What we have discovered, and the articles presented will document, is that indeed each of these proof-texts are rendered into English in a very biased manner.
-Our papers demonstrate that the Greek Text both grammatically and honestly be rendered into English such that a preexistent Jesus or incarnated Christ-god is not implied.
+Each of the English version proof-texts, supporting the concept that Jesus Christ was an incarnated preexistent God-entity, must be examined honestly from the Greek Text.
+What we have discovered, and the papers presented herein will document, is that indeed each of the proof-texts are rendered into English in a very biased manner.
+Our papers demonstrate that the Greek Text both grammatically and honestly should be rendered into English such that a preexistent Jesus or an incarnated Christ-god is not implied.